j-siderius/AI4R_RELBot_experimentalWindows/README_windows.md

 > [!WARNING]
 > Unofficial Windows installation instructions - use at your own risk!

-- Tested on Windows 10 22H2
+- Tested on Windows 10 22H2 (Lenovo ThinkPad P1 Gen2 workstation laptop with NVidia graphics)

 ### Preparing Host PC with required software